- A simple step-by-step process for creating a business budget

 - The intimate details of your budget to understand how it works

 - Free small business budget apps and templates to get started

 - An example of a small business budget that you can copy

 - Quick answers to your questions about your business budget

 Can you think of going on an exotic voyage without having a travel itinerary or budget?
 Most likely, not.

 The same applies to your small business.
-Large corporations and small businesses use budgets to plan the lifeblood of any business — money.
+Large corporations and small businesses use budgets to plan how to use the lifeblood of any company — money.
 To keep it going, you need strategic planning in managing its finances.